nuitrcs/databases_workshop/sql/part3.md

 \o
 ```

-In DataGrip, right-click on the table name, then Dump Data to File (and choose an option).
-You can also export the results of a query using the buttons in the query result display window at the bottom.
+This just prints the output as it would be in the terminal to the file.